php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     }

 <a name="one-to-many"></a>
 ### One To Many

-A one-to-many relationship is used to define relationships where a single model owns any amount of other models.
+A "one-to-many" relationship is used to define relationships where a single model owns any amount of other models.
 For example, a blog post may have an infinite number of comments.
 Like all other Eloquent relationships, one-to-many relationships are defined by placing a function on your Eloquent model:

     <?php